 - Market Reach: With the rail network spanning North America, you can ship to distant markets more affordably.

 - Scalability: Rail can accommodate small shipments (called “less-than-carload” shipments), very large shipments, and everything in between.
-You can even ship large, oddly shaped products like heavy machinery and wind turbines by rail.
+You can even ship large, oversized freight like heavy machinery and wind turbines by rail.

 - Reliability: Rail is a 24/7 operation.